jerome-rutinowski/GAN_data_for_Re-ID/README.md

     ```console
     CUDA_VISIBLE_DEVICES=0 python test.py --experiment_dir ./output/pallet-block-502
     ```
-- The checkpoints for the CycleGAN trained on pallet-block-502 dataset can be downloaded here
+- The checkpoints for the CycleGAN trained on pallet-block-502, the classifier model as well as the output images of the GAN can be downloaded here
+        ```console
+        --link--
+        ```
     - The downloaded weights should be placed in ./output/pallet-block-502/checkpoints/